 Wisdom teeth removal in Atlanta, GA

 People who have developed a full set of primary teeth are unaware that they may have an additional set of teeth growing under the surface of their gums that can cause significant problems.
 This third set of molars — wisdom teeth, as they are more commonly known — are often undetectable without regular dental examinations until they become a problem.
-Sometimes, wisdom teeth grow beneath the surface of the gums, and the mouth must be X-rayed to determine if they are present.
+Sometimes, they grow beneath the surface of the gums, and the mouth must be X-rayed to determine if they are present.
 Other times, the teeth partially emerge from the gums but do not grow in fully.

 While these teeth have the ability to provide added value to the mouth by increasing its chewing and grinding power, their growth pattern does not typically allow patients to experience their benefit.
 Many people do not have enough room for these teeth to grow in properly, which can cause problems with maintaining appropriate oral hygiene.